The following is a list of commonly asked questions for current and prospective students of Human Development and Family Science.

-The Child Development and Family Relations Program prepares students for a variety of positions: teaching in preschool classrooms; working in early intervention programs with children and families from birth through age three; employment as a case worker for human service and social service agencies; working with parents to increase parenting skills; employment as a counselor in adolescent programs; working with teen parents; and positions as a therapeutic support staff with a child who has special needs, to name a few.
+The Human Development and Family Science Program prepares students for a variety of positions: teaching in preschool classrooms; working in early intervention programs with children and families from birth through age three; employment as a case worker for human service and social service agencies; working with parents to increase parenting skills; employment as a counselor in adolescent programs; working with teen parents; and positions as a therapeutic support staff with a child who has special needs, to name a few.

 I want to teach young children.
 Will I be able to do that with this major?

 Yes, our graduates teach in a variety of childcare, early childhood programs, and Head Start programs.
 However, our program does not offer early childhood certification (which will soon be required for Pre-K Counts Programs).
 If a student completes coursework in Child Development and Family Relations, then wishes to become certified in early childhood education (in order to teach in a Pre-K Counts Program or to teach grades K-3 in a public school), she/he should pursue certification at the master's level.
 There are many graduate programs that offer a master's plus certification.
 The student needs to discuss this with her/his advisor.

 I want to work with children, but I don't want to teach.
 What else can I do?

 As mentioned above, there are many possibilities.
 Many of our graduates work for social service agencies and human service agencies, while others are employed in early childhood programs with intermediate units, YMCAs, and early-intervention programs.